sivavel13/Clothing-Sales-Dashboard-Analysis/README.md

   - Trend analysis visuals

 **6. Dashboard Creation**
-  - Created an interactive, user-friendly dashboard in Tableau
+  - Created an interactive, user-friendly dashboard in Tableau Public.
   - Included filters for period, product category, location, etc.
   - Designed to support quick decision-making with high-level KPIs.

 **7. Insight Generation**
-  - Interpreted visual data into clear business insights
+  - Interpreted visual data into clear business insights.
-  - Identified top-performing products, cities, channels, and seasons
+  - Identified top-performing products, cities, channels, and seasons.
-  - Highlighted bottlenecks such as cancellations or low-selling SKUs
+  - Highlighted bottlenecks such as cancellations or low-selling SKUs.

 ### 🔍 Key Insights from the Sales Analysis